ErroneousBee/Incy-Wincy-Wiki/content/Quick Start.md

 Open config.yaml

-Edit your title.
+Replace the "title:" value with your own site title.
+Dont let it be too long.

-Pick a theme.
+No need to change anything else for now.

-Page Creation
+Create Page Creation
 =============

 Edit content/Home.md